Higher Courant-Dorfman algebras and associated higher Poisson vertex algebras: Introduction

 The above discussions are summarized as follows.

+In this diagram, ``target'' means that the right object is the structure of the target of the left object.

-Courant algebroids are in one-to-one correspondence with degree 2 dg symplectic manifolds, and Alekseev-Strobl current algebras can be described in the language of dg symplectic geometry$\cite{IK11}$.
-Moreover, Poisson algebras on the mapping space whose source manifold was in higher dimensions were constructed (for example, $\cite{BZ05},\cite{HK12}$) and a general framework explaining these current algebras were given using dg symplectic geometry.$\cite{IX13},\cite{BHIW15},\cite{A21}$ These currents are called BFV(Batalin-Fradkin-Vilkovisky) current algebras.
+Courant algebroids are in one-to-one correspondence with degree 2 dg symplectic manifolds, and Alekseev-Strobl current algebras can be described in the language of dg symplectic geometry\cite{ikeda2013current}.
+Moreover, Poisson algebras on the mapping space whose source manifold is higher dimensional were constructed.(For example, \cite{bonelli2005current},\cite{hatsuda2012canonical}) and a general framework explaining these current algebras were given using dg symplectic geometry.\cite{ikeda2013currentdg},\cite{bessho2016topological},\cite{arvanitakis2021brane} These currents are called BFV(Batalin-Fradkin-Vilkovisky) current algebras because of their relationship with BFV theories \cite{batalin1977relativistic},\cite{batalin1983generalized}.
 There Courant algebroids(degree 2 dg symplectic manifolds) are generalized to degree $n$ dg symplectic manifolds.
 BFV current algebras and degree $n$ dg symplectic manifolds can be seen as a higher analog of the second line of ($\ref{2}$).

 The aim of this paper is to give a higher analog of the third line and fourth line of ($\ref{2}$).
 In other words, we consider how to make higher Poisson vertex algebras, higher Courant-Dorfman algebras, higher Lie conformal algebras and higher weak Courant-Dorfman algebras which are generalizations of BFV current algebras and algebras of functions of degree $n$ dg symplectic manifolds.
 In particular, with higher Courant-Dorfman algebras and higher Poisson vertex algebras, we may be able to find and unify more general current algebras including the BFV current algebras, and use the techniques of Poisson vertex algebras in the higher setting.